OWASP/www-chapter-charlotte/index.md

 ## Chapter Meetings

 Started in 2010, we are the CLT area's chapter for OWASP Global.
-We typical meet the **4 Times a year**
+We typical meet the **4 Times a Year.**

-We hold a Meet and Greet beginning at 7:00pm.
+We hold a Meet and Greet **(Virtually During this time of COVID)** beginning at 7:00pm.
 Food and beverages are provided.

 Please Signup on [**Meet-Up**](https://www.meetup.com/owaspCLT) so we